-Having some quick and easy snack foods or appetizers that come together quickly is always a plus for receiving guests on short notice!
-I definitely have my go-to recipes for just this occasion and these super easy snack balls are one of those recipes!
+Having some quick and easy snack foods or appetizers that come together quickly is always a plus.
+Really nice when I am having guests on short notice!
+I definitely have my go-to recipes for just this occasion.
+These super easy snack balls are one of those recipes!

 The sausage cream cheese balls are an easy appetizer to make with ready-to-use ingredients.
 They can be combined in a KitchenAid stand mixer, which is the easiest way to mix them.
 Or you can mix the ingredients by hand in a large mixing bowl.

-- Breakfast Sausage – The seasoned sausage adds so much flavor to these appetizer balls!
-I usually get the one pound chubs of pork breakfast sausage, usually found near the bacon and breakfast links and sometimes in the freezer section of most grocery stores.
+- Breakfast Sausage - The seasoned sausage adds so much flavor to these appetizer balls!
+You can usually get the one pound chubs of pork breakfast sausage.
+Find them near the bacon and breakfast links and sometimes in the freezer section of most grocery stores.
 Brands like Johnsonville, Jimmy Dean, Farmland, and Wal-mart even has it in their Great Value brand.
-I’ve tried both mild and hot breakfast sausage, and the hot flavor didn’t result in the sausage balls being too spicy.
+I've tried both mild and hot breakfast sausage, and the hot flavor didn't make the sausage balls being too spicy.

-Season to taste with salt and pepper, or additional seasoning like garlic powder, onion powder, paprika, seasoning salt, oregano, dried or ground sage, and marjoram.
+Season to taste with salt and pepper.
+Or try garlic powder, onion powder, paprika, seasoning salt, oregano, dried or ground sage, and marjoram.
 Even a tablespoon of brown sugar can be added to sweeten the taste!

 Once you have all of your ingredients handy, follow these steps to make your sausage cream cheese balls: